treble37/rsocialize/README.md

 #Rails compatibility

+##Rails 3.x

-I wrote this gem and tested it with Rails 3.2.8.
+I initially wrote this gem and tested it with Rails 3.2.8.
 It takes advantage of the asset pipeline.
-I'm thinking about making it compatible with other versions of rails, so if you're interested in this happening, let me know via the issue queue.
+Now that Rails 4.x is out, a few things that worked with Rails 3.2.x are incompatible and so I have moved the Rails 3 compatible code to the rails-3.x branch.

+##Rails 4.x
+A few dependencies were out of date - namely, activesupport, nokogiri, and actionpack.
+Also, there was an issue with the way the route was specified in that Rails 4 apparently no longer allows [controller names to be capitalized in the routes file](https://github.com/rails/rails/blob/v4.0.0/actionpack/lib/action_dispatch/routing/mapper.rb#L237)

 ## Installation

 Add this line to your application's Gemfile:

+###For Rails 3

+    gem 'rsocialize', :git => "git://github.com//treble37/rsocialize.git", :branch => "rails-3.x"

+###For Rails 4

     gem 'rsocialize'